Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I'm in favor of saying thank you with a donation, but why do I have to donate to Kiva?**

 **A:** You don't.
 If you would like to say thanks to your host by donating to another charity, you are more than welcome to do so though you'll have to donate directly via their website.
 The long term plan is to give any host the ability to raise money for their favorite charity, directly from the Horizon platform.
-That said, we need to ensure we have our system and processes are airtight with one charity before we worry about making it work with others.
+That said, we need to ensure our system and process are airtight with one charity before we worry about making it work with others.

 **Q: Why should I donate through Horizon rather than donating direct?**

 **A:** In order to enable more to experience the power of cultural exchange, and increase total donations to great causes in the process.
-We plan on tracking your overall impact, which includes donations made traveling as well as those resulting from hosting others.
+In the future, we plan to track your overall impact, which includes donations made traveling as well as those resulting from hosting.
 You can see a sample profile with [co-founder Drew Meyers's impact here](http://www.horizonapp.co/drewmeyers).

 **Q: Why do I have to pay credit card processing fees?**